Angus Fraser: Cricket career

-After that, he worked as the cricket correspondent of The Independent newspaper (2002–2009), until his appointment to the newly created role of managing director of Cricket by Middlesex County Cricket Club in January 2009.
-He is a regular contributor to the BBC's Test Match Special and a cricket pundit for Sky Sports.
+Post-playing career

-In the 1996 edition of Wisden, Fraser was one of the Wisden Cricketers of the Year.
+At the conclusion of his playing career, Fraser joined the editorial board at Wisden Cricket Monthly and worked as the cricket correspondent of The Independent newspaper (2002–2009), until his appointment to the newly created role of managing director of Cricket by Middlesex County Cricket Club in January 2009.
+He has been a contributor to the BBC's Test Match Special and a cricket pundit for Sky Sports.

 Fraser served as the managing director of cricket at Middlesex County Cricket Club between 2009 and 2021.
+Middlesex won the 2016 County Championship during his spell in charge.
 He assumed a new role in heading the club's academy in July 2021.
+He is currently serving as managing director of the Middlesex in the Community charity.

-He also served as a selector for the England cricket team for a period after 2014.
+He combined his Middlesex role with that as a selector for the England cricket team for a period from 2014.

 Personal life

-He now resides in Pinner with his wife Denise and two children, Alex and Bethan.
-In 2008, in his first managerial role, Fraser secured the U15 Middlesex Schools Association County Cup with The John Lyon School, where his son was in the squad.
+Fraser resides in Pinner.
+He married Denise in 1996, after they had been a couple since 1989.
+They have two children, Alex (born 1993) and Bethan (born 1995).

-Fraser is a fan of, and regular visitor to, Wealdstone Football Club.
+His brother Alastair Fraser also played first-class cricket for Middlesex.